 She noticed everyone’s will had been broken.
 Their expressions of crushing defeat wouldn’t look out of place in the Eagles changerooms this season.
 Was it her thundercuntery?
 No, it’s they who are wrong.
 So Natasha makes a further announcement, “ok sad sacks, we clearly need a TEAM BUILDING DAY!”
 The horror.

 To set the fun & easy going vibe of the day Natasha emails all staff to say that anyone who doesn’t attend or acts contrary to a “spirit of joy and pleasure” will face immediate disciplinary action.
-She’s holding the Pepsi can of authority and she’ll fucking crack it if people aren’t living this corporate day to the max.
+She’s holding the Pepsi can of authority and she’ll crack it if people aren’t living this corporate day to the max.

 She watches gleefully as her staff are forced to sing as loud as they can on a CAT bus, hug random strangers and form a flash dance mob in the middle of Forrest Chase.
 Hey, one HR managers idea of team building is another’s idea of a slow and painful death by cringe-stration.
-To say they want to die would be to ignore the fact they are already in fucking hell.
+To say they want to die would be to ignore the fact they are already in literal hell.

 By the end of the day, at least half the staff are scrolling through seek.com on their phone.
 However, Natasha takes a contrary view of the day, as she writes a Linkedin article about how she “gets the best out of people” citing this corporate war crime as proof.

 Well, it’s proof of something, proof she is more out of touch than Johnny Howards character references.